-Looking for the perfect 3 days in Buenos Aires itinerary for your first time in the city?
+Looking for ways to spend 3 days in Buenos Aires for your first time in the city?
 You’ve come to the right place!

 Let’s start with the obvious: 3 days in Buenos Aires, the beautiful capital city of Argentina, is not enough!
 If you’re anything like me, you will immediately fall in love with the city’s architecture, the food, the parks, the laidback culture and the people.